Codemon72/Spickzettel/React.md

 #### Installation

 - install react globally with `npm install -g create-react-app`
-- by creating an instant with `create-react-app example-repo` you autmatically get
+- by creating an instance with `create-react-app example-repo` you autmatically get
   - a repository named example-repo
   - a Node application
   - git initialized